Environmental law and practice in Australia: overview

 There are no statutory limits on environmental warranties and indemnities.
 Whether limits apply, and the nature of the limits, depends on the contractual terms agreed between the parties.

 Each jurisdiction maintains several public registers of environmental information.
-These are generally maintained by the relevant government department, which, in Western Australia, is typically DEC.
+These are generally maintained by the relevant government department.

-In Western Australia, DEC maintains, among others, a contaminated sites register and a register of all current licences and works approvals granted under Part V of the EP Act.
+In Western Australia, DER maintains, among others, a contaminated sites register and a register of all current licences and works approvals granted under Part V of the EP Act.

-The Commonwealth government also maintains public registers, including a native title application register and a register of Indigenous Land Use Agreements.
+The Commonwealth government also maintains public registers, including a native title application register, a register of approvals under the EPBC Act and a register of Indigenous Land Use Agreements.

 Most registers are free to search and are available on the relevant department's website.
 Some registers can only be searched in person at the relevant department, or on payment of a specified fee.

-There are specific requirements in each jurisdiction for companies to carry out environmental auditing and reporting publicly about environmental performance.
+There are specific requirements in each jurisdiction for companies to carry out environmental auditing and public reporting about environmental performance.

-In Western Australia, environment licences often include conditions requiring annual audits and reports, as well as requirements to report compliance with environmental standards and conditions to DEC.
+In Western Australia, environment licences often include conditions requiring annual audits and reports, as well as requirements to report compliance with environmental standards and conditions to DER.
+Environmental licences generally contain a reporting requirement, particularly in the event of non-compliance with the conditions of the environmental licence or the relevant legislation.
 Resource tenures also include specific environmental conditions such as environmental management plans and reporting obligations.
-Environmental licences generally contain a reporting requirement, particularly in the event of non-compliance with the conditions of the environmental licence or the relevant legislation.

 Companies that meet the threshold must report their GHG emissions, energy production and energy consumption (National Greenhouse and Energy Reporting Act 2007).

 It is compulsory under Commonwealth legislation that all businesses report their emissions of certain substances to air and water, and the transfers of those substances in waste annually to the National Pollutant Inventory (NPI) provided they exceed reporting thresholds.
-In Western Australia, the data is assessed and published on the NPI website (www.npi.gov.au).
+The data is assessed and published on the NPI website (www.npi.gov.au).

 A fairly broad range of environmental insurance products is available.
 Each general liability policy has its own particular wording and coverage.
 These can include coverage for remediation and coverage for clean-up or damages to third parties from conditions at the site.
 Additionally, directors and officers' policies may provide coverage if the directors and officers of a company are sued as a result of an environmental incident or loss.